-In this section we discuss the estimation of $A_R$ , T and the dimensionless parameters which are fixed for the least squares analysis.
-The value $A_R$ is the maximum area of the wound, which, from the data, is 47.6816 mm in the non-diabetic and 59.0705 mm in the diabetic wounds.
-T is taken to be 1 day, which is approximately the cell doubling time for both epithelial cells and fibroblasts (Shi and King, 2005; Ghosh et al., 2007).

-The value $\epsilon$ represents a measure of friction relative to the elastic response.
-We assume that the elastic response is much greater than the tethering so that the wound springs open to its relaxed size and hence $\epsilon \ll 1$ .
-The magnitude of $\epsilon$ determines the non-dimensionalised time-frame over which the wound recoils.
-This occurs very quickly, although the recoil data presented in Fig. 2 are given for days 0 and 1 only, hence the magnitude of $\epsilon$ is unknown.
-We therefore take $\epsilon = 0.01$ (see Table B1 for the corresponding time-frame for recoil) and note that the choice of $\epsilon$ does not affect our analysis but influence the speed of recoil only.
-For a more representative value, additional data between days 0 and 1 would be required.
-The delay for contraction is known to be approximately 2-5 days post-wounding (Monaco and Lawrence, 2003).
-The parameter $t_c$ represents the time (in days) at which $\mathcal{H}(t-t_c) = 0.5$ .
-We therefore assume that $t_c = 3$ and fix $\theta$ as follows.
-We consider the gradient of the contraction switch and
+In this section we discuss the estimation of A_R , T and the dimensionless parameters which are fixed for the least squares analysis.
+The value A_R is the maximum area of the wound, which, from the data, is 47.6816mm2 in the nondiabetic and 59.0705mm2 in the diabetic wounds.
+T is taken to be 1 day, which is approximately the cell doubling time for both epithelial and fibroblast cells [32, 33].
+The value ε represents a measure of friction relative to the elastic response.
+We assume that the elastic response is much greater than the tethering so that the wound springs open to it's relaxed size and hence $\epsilon \ll 1$.
+We therefore take $\epsilon = 0.01$.
+The delay for contraction is known to be approximately 2 to 5 days post wounding [9].
+The parameter t_c represents the time (in days) at which $\mathcal{H}(t - t_c) = 1/2$.
+We therefore assume that $t_c = 3$ and fix θ as follows.
+We consider the gradient of the contraction switch and assign $\theta = 1$ such that the continuous switch represents a period of 4 days from which contraction begins to activate until it has reached close to it's maximum.
+This 4 day period (day 1 to 5) represents the time for which the fibroblasts infiltrate the granulation tissue in the wound space.

-Table B1

-Time taken for maximum recoil and corresponding magnitudes of $\epsilon$ .
-Using the model given by (16) we calculate the time taken for $A_d(t)$ to reach maximum recoil for the given magnitudes of $\epsilon$ .

-Timescale £ Days Hours Minutes Seconds $\begin{array}{c} {\cal O}(1) \\ {\cal O}(10^{-2}) \\ {\cal O}(10^{-4}) \\ {\cal O}(10^{-6}) \end{array}$ assign $\theta = 1$ such that the continuous switch represents a period of 4 days from which contraction begins to activate until it has reached close to its maximum.
-This 4-day period (day 1-5) represents the time for which the fibroblasts infiltrate the granulation tissue in the wound space.